JavaWiz1/kodi-cli/README.md

 This tool can be used from the command line to execute commands against a target Kodi host via the RPC interface defined at  https://kodi.wiki/view/JSON-RPC_API/v12.

-The available commands are defined via a json file (**kodi_namespaces.json**) which describes all the namespaces, methods and parameters available for managing the kodi device remotely.
+The available commands are defined via a json file ([**kodi_namespaces.json**](https://github.com/JavaWiz1/kodi-cli/blob/develop/kodi_namespaces.json)) which describes all the namespaces, methods and parameters available for managing the kodi device remotely.

 **Note**
 - Not all the commands are fully defined, further iterations of the code will include updates to this file to make more commands available.
 - Namespace and Methods are case-sensitive.
-Use help or refer to the [Kodi RPC page](https://kodi.wiki/view/JSON-RPC_API/v12) for proper capitalization.
+Use help parameter or refer to the [Kodi RPC page](https://kodi.wiki/view/JSON-RPC_API/v12) for proper capitalization.
 </br></br>

+---
 ## Some terms:

 | Term | Description |